 In the late 19th century, the major forces of urbanization, industrialization, modernization, migration, and immigration unsettled the American population and changed attitudes towards winter holidays forever.
 Both Hanukkah and Christmas were boosted by the theory that sentimental home celebrations would stabilize the troubled American public.
 It’s no coincidence that at the same time, American manufacturers were marketing and selling consumer goods at a greater volume than ever before, and the emerging middle class was eager to showcase their wealth through their buying power.

-However, the real boom for Hanukkah originated in Cincinnati Ohio, where two Reform rabbis noticed that Jewish children weren’t connecting to their synagogue.
+The real boom for Hanukkah in America originated in the state of Ohio.
+Two Reform rabbis in Cincinnati, Ohio noticed that Jewish children weren’t connecting to their synagogue.
 The rabbis developed a Hanukkah celebration for children, complete with the giving of presents (a sure-fire way to get kids interested) and publicized it in their national newspapers.
 Soon, Jewish communities across the country were celebrating Hanukkah with gift giving and a focus on children.
+This would go on to redefine Hanukkah traditions in America.

-More generally, Hanukkah offered an opportunity for many Jewish immigrants to openly celebrate their religion—something that wasn’t always possible in their countries of origin.
-This new found freedom, coupled with Hanukkah’s proximity to American Christmas celebrations, helped boost its popularity overall.
+More generally, Hanukkah in America offered an opportunity for many Jewish immigrants to openly celebrate their religion—something that wasn’t always possible in their countries of origin.
+This new found freedom, coupled with the celebrations’ close proximity to Christmas, helped boost both old and new Hanukkah traditions in America.

 The menorah in Grand Army Plaza today.
 This menorah is the world’s largest – 32 feet high and 4,000 pounds!

-Today, Hanukkah is celebrated all across the country—it’s even observed at the White House!
+Today, Americans celebrate Hanukkahacross all states in the country—it’s even observed at the White House!

 From our family to yours, here’s to a joyous festival of light!